purtuga/ComponentElement/README.md

 - [ ] Integrate ShadyCSS if detected in Global and env. does not support Scoped CSS
 - [x] Remove dependency on ObservableData.
 Probably under-utilized for base class functionality.
 - [x] Add onPropChange(callback) method
+- [ ] Create new `@bind` decorator - adds method to the prototype as a lazy getter, which on first call, will bind the method to the instance.